Qianqian0622/PCB-JY/README.md

 2. `$PATH_ROOT/output/trained_weights/FPN_Res101_0117_OHEM/checkpoint`: change the two working directory to your own path  **(TODO: maybe need to specify how to change it with emacs?)**

 ## Step 5: Image Inference
 Make a new folder to put images after detecting, and get the working directory of your downloaded dataset (`data_dir`) and the new folder (`save_dir`).
 Run the code below, and you will find the detected results of images in the new folder.
+Here the images should all be extracted out from different folders.
+That is to say you need to confirm that the files under path '/PATH/TO/THE/TO/BE/DETECTED/IMAGES/' (depends on your PCB_DATASET directory) should be jpg files but not folders.(Missing_hole,Spur,...).
+After extracting out the jpg files directly under your image path, you could run the following commands in your terminal.
 ```
 cd $PATH_ROOT/tools
 python3.6 inference.py --data_dir='/PATH/TO/THE/TO/BE/DETECTED/IMAGES/'
                        --save_dir='/PATH/TO/SAVE/THE/DETECTED/IMAGES/'
 ```

+Here for simplicity, if you find its too long to run all the images in PCB_DATASET, you could first use demo_backup under in the tools folder I provided, which is a sample of the images from PCB_DATASET.

 ## Step 6: Inference Evaluation
 Run the code below, you will get the precision, recall and AP of per defect type.
+Again, you could use the demo to run first.
+To get the corresponding demo test_annotation for demo model evaluation , you could check test_annotation_demo_creation.ipynb and follow the codes.
+Make a new directory called test_annotation in the tools folders and run codes in test_annotation_demo_creation.ipynb to get the corresponding *.xml files for demo test_annotation.
 ```
 cd $PATH_ROOT/tools
 python3.6 eval.py --eval_imgs='/PATH/TO/THE/TO/BE/EVALED/IMAGES/'